Strength Training Exercises for Seniors: Everything You Need to Know

 strength training for seniors

-If your workout doesn’t include strength training, you’re missing out.
-Strength training helps ward off age-related muscle loss, keep your bones strong, promote mobility, prevent falls, and combat depression and cognitive decline.
+If your workout doesn’t include strength training, you’re really missing out.
+Strength training helps:

-But if you didn’t perform much strength training in your younger years (and even if you did), hitting the weight room now can be intimidating.
+But if you didn’t perform many strength training workouts in your younger years (and even if you did), hitting the weight room now can be intimidating.
 Don’t sweat it!
-This guide will help you approach strength training in a safe, effective, and fun way that will keep you strong for life.
+This guide will help you approach strength training in a safe, effective, and fun way that will keep you stronger for life.

 Strength Training: Master the Basics First

-If you’re new to strength training, which is also referred to as resistance training, don’t stress about all the exercise equipment lining your gym floor.
-Instead, focus on performing exercises using your bodyweight so you can learn proper form and build a base level of strength before adding extra challenges to the mix, recommends Gavin McHale, a certified exercise physiologist based in Winnipeg.
-Doing so will reduce the risk of exercise injury while also allowing you to get better results from future workouts.
+If you’re new to strength training, which is also referred to as resistance training, don’t stress about lifting dumbbells or using weight machines at first.
+Instead, focus on performing exercises using your bodyweight so you can learn proper form and build a base level of strength.

-When performing basic bodyweight movements, work up to performing three sets of 10 to 15 reps, McHale says.
-When that starts feeling easy, it’s your cue to progress to weighted workouts.
+McHale says when performing basic bodyweight movements, work up to performing three sets of 10 to 15 repetition, or reps.
+When that starts feeling easy, that’s your cue to progress to weighted workouts.

 If you need help perfecting your form, ask your gym about working with a personal trainer, recommends Tiffany Chag, C.S.C.S., a strength coach at the Hospital for Special Surgery in New York City.
-All exercisers, no matter their age, can benefit from some one-on-one lessons.
+All exercisers, no matter their age or fitness level may be, can benefit from one-on-one training sessions.

-Keep in mind that this might take some easing into.
+Strength training might take some easing into, especially if you’re new to this kind of physical activity.
 “If you’ve never done resistance training before, keep day one short and sweet,” Chag says.
 “Aim for 10 to 15 minutes.
 Then see how you feel.
-If you’re sore afterward, wait until the soreness is gone before your next session.”
+If you’re achy afterward, wait until the soreness is gone before your next session.”

 The Best Strength Exercises for Older Adults

-By strengthening the body’s largest muscle groups through functional movements, these exercises will translate to improved performance at everyday tasks such as climbing stairs, carrying groceries, and playing with your grandkids.
-As you become stronger, you’ll be able to increase the difficulty.
+Strengthening your body’s largest muscle groups through functional movements, like these five exercises will improve your performance at everyday tasks such as climbing stairs, carrying groceries, and playing with your grandkids.
+As you become stronger, you’ll be able to add weight and increase the number of repetitions.

 You can perform these exercises one of two ways: